dempsey-CMAR/qaqcmar/README.md

 Control of Real-Time Oceanographic Data) flagging scheme and associated tests.
 QARTOD provides a relatively simple yet informative rating scale (Table X), and is very well documented.
-There are QARTOD manuals for 34 EOVs that provided codeable instructions for implementing recommended QC tests.
-QARTOD has been adopted by oceanogrpahic organizations around the world, including the US Integrated Ocean Observing System (IOOS).
+There are QARTOD manuals for 34 EOVs that provide codeable instructions for implementing recommended QC tests.
+QARTOD has been adopted by oceanographic organizations around the world, including the US Integrated Ocean Observing System (IOOS).

 `qaqcmar` is a quality control tool that automates assigning flags to